mkissam/charm-gitlab-ce/README.md

 ## Description

-GitLab is the de-facto open-source standard for a hosted Git repository manager, wiki, issue-tracking and continous integration and deployment pipeline featrues.
+GitLab is the de-facto open-source standard for a hosted Git repository manager, wiki, issue-tracking and continuous integration and deployment pipeline features.
-This operator charm is using the offical GitLab docker image (gitlab/gitlab-ce) as a source for deployment.
+This operator charm is using the official GitLab docker image (gitlab/gitlab-ce) as a source for deployment.

 The default configuration used for this charm is providing the following